fabremx/git-formation/exercises/commit-on-wrong-branch/README.md

-# Git kata - Commit on wrong branch
+# Git exercise - Commit on wrong branch

 ## Setup
 1. Run `. setup.sh` (or `.\setup.ps1` in PowerShell)